-- Submit the undergraduate first-year application by the early admissions deadline - Class rank in the top 25 percent in Grade 10 and Grade 11 - Entrance exam score(s) is required which can be one option from the types in the below table - An Interview, if you are not providing the SAT exam scores
+Submit the undergraduate first-year application by the early admissions deadline

+Be ranked within the top 25 percent of their class in Grade 10 and Grade 11

+Entrance exam score(s) is required which can be one option from the types in the below table

+An Interview, if the SAT test scores are not provided.

-Applying to Majors SAT (super score) Evidence-Based Reading and Writing + Math International AS-level exam (3 subjects) Math or Math Further & 2 non-language subject Cypriot Lyceum B Class standardized exams (2 subjects) Math (Basic or Advanced) & 1 non-language subject Arts Philosophy, Politics, and Economics 1130 ABB score with an A score in Mathematics (Math or Math - Further) 17-18 grade on each subject Business Business Administration in Management 1180 AAB score with an A score in Mathematics (Math or Math - Further) 18-20 grade on each subject Sciences Computer Science Industrial Engineering Psychology 1200 AAB score with an A score in Mathematics (Math or Math - Further) 18-20 grade on each subject
+Applying to Majors SAT (super score) Evidence- Based Reading and Writing + Math International AS-level exam (3 subjects) Math or Math Further & 2 non-language subject Cypriot Lyceum B Class standardized exams (2 subjects) Math (Basic or Advanced) & 1 non-language subject Arts Philosophy, Politics, and Economics 1130 ABB score with an A score in Mathematics (Math or Math - Further) 17-18 grade on each subject Business Business Administration in Management 1180 AAB score with an A score in Mathematics (Math or Math - Further) 18-20 grade on each subject Sciences Computer Science Industrial Engineering Psychology 1200 AAB score with an A score in Mathematics (Math or Math - Further) 18-20 grade on each subject

-Applicants who apply early, but are not admitted early will be considered in regular admissions.
+Applicants who apply early but are not admitted early will be considered in regular admissions.